 38. Selling printables

-Make the most out of your crafty side by designing, printing, and selling merchandise.
-This can include prints, postcards, calendars, and stickers—you can even expand into designing your own baseball caps, shirts, mugs, and more.
+Make the most of your crafty side by designing, printing, and selling merchandise.
+This can include prints, postcards, calendars, and stickers—you can even expand into creating your own baseball caps, shirts, mugs, and more.
 Establishing a shop on Etsy is a great place to start.

 If you’ve always wanted to publish your work, you can always go the self-publishing route.
 You don’t have to start with a finished book—you can first sell printed shorter-form work such as comics or zines.